-The building is primarily one spacious room with high ceilings and trusses.
-The wood floors, paneling, trim and fireplace mantles were repaired to their original state.
-Warm tones of paint in rich colors were intentionally chosen for their historic properties to complement the millwork.
-Storage space and a pleasant connection to the classrooms and non-traditional learning spaces in the adjoining 1960’s addition were also part of the project.
-All systems were upgraded.
+In undertaking the project, VMA would not only have to sensitively address years of decay and neglect but find ways to update systems and accessibility to modern standards.
+What was once the main collection and reading of a small Carnegie Library is a spacious room with high ceilings and trusses, VMA wanted to preserve that sense of grandeur.
+Wood floors, paneling, trim, and fireplace mantles were repaired to their original state.
+Warm tones of paint in rich colors were chosen to complement the millwork.
+Storage space and a pleasant connection to classrooms and non-traditional learning spaces in the adjoining 1960’s addition were also included in the scope.
+All systems were successfully upgraded.

-The restoration of the exterior envelope involved evaluating the original stone masonry, cataloging damaged stones, and repairing the decaying materials through a painstaking process of deep-tuck pointing to replace damaged stones deep within the facade.
-A subtle new flagstone ramp improved accessibility while also creating seating areas for students to congregate outside.
-Corresponding landscape work was performed to integrate the building with the quadrangle.
+The restoration of the exterior envelope involved evaluating the original stone masonry, cataloging damaged stones, and repairing the decaying materials through a painstaking process of deep-tuck pointing to replace damaged stones within the facade.
+A subtle new flagstone ramp improved accessibility while also creating seating areas for students to congregate.
+Lastly, corresponding landscape work was performed to integrate the building with the quadrangle.

 Size: 22,000 sf